Driving test

-A driving test (also known as a driving exam or driver's test in some places) is a procedure designed to test a person's ability to drive a motor vehicle.
+A driving test (also known as a driving exam or driver's test in some places) is a procedure evaluate a person's ability to drive a motor vehicle.
 It exists in various forms worldwide, and is often a requirement to obtain a license to drive a vehicle independently.
 A driving test generally consists of one or two parts: the practical test (sometimes called a road test in the United States), used to assess a person's driving ability under normal operating conditions, and a theory test (written, oral or computerized) to confirm a person's knowledge of driving and relevant rules and laws.

 The world's first mandatory national driving test was introduced in France in 1899.

 To make the test fair, written driving tests are normally standardized tests, meaning that everyone takes the same test under the same conditions.
 In many places the test can be done by computer, and typically consists of questions related to road signs and traffic laws of the respective country, but may also include questions related to road safety best practices or technical questions regarding vehicle operation and maintenance.
 In many countries, passing a written driving test is required to be allowed to sit the practical test.

 Test requirements

-Depending on the country and on the driver's license category, the practical test includes driving on the public, open road as well as different maneuverability test, which are usually carried out in a controlled environment such as:
+Depending on the country and on the driver's license category, the practical test includes driving on public roads as well as different maneuverability tests, which are usually carried out in a controlled environment such as: